CNFs Cert Manager¶

 image.repositoryparameter to your local container registry.

-Create a new namespace for the Cert Manager Pods:
+Create a new Project for the Cert Manager Pods using the following command syntax:

-Note: A new namespace is not required, and used only for easier Pod management.
+Note: A new Project is not required, and used only for easier Pod management.

 oc create ns cnf-cert-manager